vanilla/garden-cli/README.md

 #### Using the `addMethod()` Method

-You can wire up class methods to the command line by calling `addMethod()`.
+You can wire up class methods to the command line by using `addMethod()`.
 This does the following:

 1. It will create a command derived from the method name.
 Override the command name with the `OPT_COMMAND` option.
 2. It will create opts for object setters.
 Object setters are methods that start with the word `set` and take one argument.
 You can opt out of setter wiring with the `OPT_SETTERS` options.